coder/docs/guides/customization/vnc.md

 1. From the **environment overview** page, click **Add URL**

-1. Provide the **Port** number that the VNC is running on (this information is defined in the image you used to build this environment).
+1. Provide the **Port** number that the VNC web client is running on (this information is defined in the image you used to build this environment).

 1. Provide a **name** for the dev URL.